vmchale/dickinson/doc/user-guide.md

 ## Saving & Restoring States

-We can save the REPL state, including any defintions we've declared during the session.
+We can save the REPL state, including any definitions we've declared during the session.

 ```